airborne-cam/airborne.cam/README.md

 In an effort to keep this app relevant to address the COVID-19 pandemic, the calculation method will be constantly updated to keep up with the latest scientific findings.
 To know more, please regularly check https://airborne.cam/airbornedotcam.pdf.
 If you would like to collaborate with us, do get in touch!

-If you use Airborne.cam in a publication, we would appreciate if you cited the version that you used.
-The recommended citation for Airborne.cam is as follows:
+If you use Airborne.cam in a publication, we would appreciate if you cited the following:

 Gkantonas, S., Zabotti, D., Mesquita, L. C., Mastorakos, E., & de Oliveira, P. M. (2021). airborne.cam: a risk calculator of SARS-CoV-2 aerosol transmission under well-mixed ventilation conditions. https://doi.org/10.17863/CAM.72192